• Skip to main content

 Garlic

 Garlic has many anti-inflammatory properties, which studies show help ease arthritis pain.
 Allicin, a substance found in garlic, is filled with anti-bacterial properties that work like penicillin.
-Garlic is a natural antibiotic that helps boost the immune system, improve circulation, and lowers blood pressure.
+Garlic is a natural antibiotic that helps boost the immune system, improve circulation, and lower blood pressure.

 Almost all other anti-inflammatory herbs and spices are filled with other nutrients and properties that help keep the body healthy.
 Dr. Andrew Weil is an expert on the anti-inflammatory diet.
+Check out his website to find out more about why this diet is so beneficial for chronic pain sufferers: https://www.drweil.com/.
+Before making any changes to your diet, consult with your Pain Center physician first.

 Related Posts